sam-eng/songs-and-hate-speech/README.md

 Notes:
 This code assumes that there is already a dataset called song-info-final.txt that contains JSON data described in our project write-up.

+Work breakdown:
+Samantha worked on genius.py, creating song-info-final.txt and the csv files with tweets with tweets matched with song lyric n-grams.
+Domnica worked on code.py, convert.py, and creating the pickled files, models, and actually running the system.